Fl0-py/Threat-Hunt/scenario-of-the-week/scenario-of-the-week-2-unauthorized-anydesk-installation-service-account.md

 on device `app-east01.internal.local`.
 What's abnormal: `AnyDesk.exe` itself (if it's not part of the baseline), the `--install --silent` flags, and the fact that `svc-confluence` is the one running it.
-What to prioritize: the volatility of the data, both before and after the command ran.As an analyst, I'd check whether there's another ticket I can link this to, searching for `AnyDesk.exe` and this exact command line, plus any ticket about active network connections involving `AnyDesk.exe`.
+What to prioritize: the volatility of the data, both before and after the command ran.
+As an analyst, I'd check whether there's another ticket I can link this to, searching for `AnyDesk.exe` and this exact command line, plus any ticket about active network connections involving `AnyDesk.exe`.
 The `.exe` extension implies a Microsoft/Windows environment.